 Ransomware protection with SpinOne

-Powered by AI, SpinOne is a ransomware protection tool for Office 365 business security.
+Powered by AI, SpinOne is a ransomware protection tool for monitoring Office 365 business security.
 It utilizes a unique algorithm to detect ransomware by monitoring abnormal behavior in data.
 Once it identifies the cyberattack and its source, it blocks the access of the ransomware to your Office 365 environment.
 Next, SpinOne recovers your data from its backup.

 The process is fully automated.
 That’s why our tool doesn’t require the intervention of a human neither for monitoring nor for incident response.